richchapler/AzureSolutionsDocumentation/curricula/SQL_HighAvailability.md

     *This query provides detailed insights into the synchronization and health of each replica.*

 20. **D** – It detects replication delays, resource bottlenecks, and failures in real time
-    *Continuous monitoring is critical for proactively identifying and resolving issues in a HA environment.*
+    *Continuous monitoring is critical for proactively identifying and resolving issues in a High Availability environment.*

 ------------------------- -------------------------
 ------------------------- -------------------------